fzahid1/gridium-project/README.md

 # gridium-project

 NOTE: I created an Express server proxy to get around the CORS policy of the API endpoints.
-I am not sure if this was an intended challenge, but that was the reason for developing middleware.

 Instructions:
 - Clone the repository